-TECHNOLOGY has advanced to a point where patients with little or no hope of recovery can be kept alive indefinitely.
-For that reason, it's more important than ever for people to express how they feel and what kind of care they would want if they become unable to make their own decisions.
+TECHNOLOGY has advanced to a point where patients with little or no hope of a meaningful recovery can be kept alive indefinitely.
+For that reason, it's more important than ever for people to express what kind of care they would want if they became unable to make their own decisions.

 THINK about the kind of treatment you want, and talk about it with your loved ones and your healthcare provider.
 Talking about these issues may not be easy; there may be resistance, even denial.
-Many people are uncomfortable talking about how they will live the end of life.
+Many people are uncomfortable talking about end of life decisions.

-YET putting loved ones in the position of having to make decisions for you can also be difficult.
+YET forcing loved ones to make decisions for you without knowledge of your preferences can also be difficult.
 Discussing your preferences now can help.

-TALK about the kind of care you want and then put it in writing.
+TALK about the kind of care treatments you want and then put it in writing.